East of Ludgate Hill

 East of Ludgate Hill is a 1937 British drama film directed by Manning Haynes and starring Hal Gordon, Aubrey Mallalieu and Nancy O'Neil.
-It was a quota quickie made at Wembley Studios by the British subsidiary of 20th Century Fox.
+It was written by Edward Dryhurst and Arnold Ridley, and was made as a quota quickie at Wembley Studios by the British subsidiary of 20th Century Fox.

+Plot

+After a successful trading year, James MacIntyre, the head of a firm of stockbrokers, promises a bonus of £50 to each of his senior employees, but their expectations are dashed when there is talk that the company has been robbed by Maclntyre’s good-for-nothing son.